Sesame Tofu

 Photo of Sesame Tofu with Spinach and Rice Noodles in Ginger Broth in white bowl with chopsticks on gray background.

-Tofu tends to suffer from an image problem because alone it is rather bland.
-However, that quality–much like a piece of plain unseasoned fish or chicken–makes it a culinary blank canvas.
-Tofu absorbs the flavor of anything it is cooked with.
+Tofu tends to suffer from an image problem because it is bland alone.
+However, that quality–much like a piece of plain unseasoned fish or chicken–makes it a culinary blank canvas ready to take on any flavor.

 How to remove water from tofu:

-Tofu is packed in water, therefore, it’s necessary to gently press the water out of it.
+Tofu is packed in water; therefore, it’s necessary to press the water out of it gently.
 Here’s what I do:

 • Cut the tofu block into thick slices–generally, six thick slices work well.